-7.3.4.1 Configure Card Properties
+7.3.4.2 Configure Output Card Properties

-Select the desired output connectors and enable the output connector copying function.
+Configure the connector capacity (resource usage), desired output connectors and output connector copying function.
 The copy connector outputs the same image as the primary output connector outputs.

 - The connector capacity configuration is applicable to the P10 and P20. - The function of output connector copying and the selection of output connectors are applicable to the Q8.